-Check out.
+vii-Check out.
 During FWT and summer vacation, the College houses undergo routine maintenance and renovation.
 In addition, most houses are used by outside groups.
 Therefore, rooms in every house must be completely emptied of personal belongings at the end of each term.
 Residents will receive information about what is expected at check-out, and on-and-off campus storage options in the End of Term Announcements distributed prior to the end of each term.
-House Chairs will discuss this information with residents at Coffee Hour.
+House Chairs will discuss this information with Residents at Coffee Hour.
 No on-campus storage is provided during the summer.

-College furniture.
+viii-College furniture.
 College furniture may not be removed from individual rooms, common areas, or buildings.
 This furniture is for the use of all current and future residents and is expected to remain in the place throughout the term.
 If any College furniture is missing at the end of the term, students will be billed for the replacement cost of the missing pieces.
 Furniture from individual rooms will be billed to the occupants.
 Common Area furniture or equipment will be billed to the individual responsible if that individual is identified.
 If the individual is not identified, the bill will be prorated among all House Residents.
 If residents wish to relocate common area furniture, they should ask their House Chair to seek permission to do so through Facilities Management.

-Personal furniture.
+ix-Personal furniture.
 Students who have personal furniture in their rooms will be charged a minimum of \$50 per item for its removal at the end of the term.

-Trash and recycling.
+x-Trash and recycling.
 Students are responsible for disposing of all their own trash and for placing recycling in the proper receptacles.

-Health or safety hazards.
+xi-Health or safety hazards.
 Health or safety hazards that come to the attention of Facilities Management or Security are reported to Student Life for follow-up and possible disciplinary action.

-Room keys.
+xii-Room keys.
 During Opening Day each fall term, keys are distributed "under the tent."
 In the spring term, keys are issued in Commons lounge.
 At other times of the year, keys are issued from the Key Room located on the first floor of Commons.

-Students should report the loss of keys to the Security Booth, and Security will request that the lock be changed on the next business day.
-If a key is lost and students are concerned about their sense of personal safety, Security will request an emergency lock order, and a locksmith will be called in to do the work upon request.
+If you lose your key, report the loss at the Security Booth, and they will request that your lock be changed on the next business day.
+If you lose your key and are concerned about your own sense of personal safety, request that security issue an emergency lock order, and a locksmith will be called in to do the work upon request.
 The College charges for both of these services.

 Keys must be returned to the Key Room or Security prior to departure at the end of each term.
-A five-day grace period after the official closing date of term is allowed.
-During this period, issued key(s) must be received to avoid having your account charged to replace the lock.
+A five-day grace period after the official closing date is allowed during issued key(s) must be received to avoid having your account charged to replace the lock.

 Each student is expected to sign out their room key before taking occupancy of their space.
-Student rooms should be locked upon arrival.
-If the room is found unlocked, Security should be notified.
-The College urges students to lock their room when away and to carry their room key at all times.
+Student rooms should be locked upon arrival (unless your roommate has arrived before you).
+If the room is found unlocked, please notify security.
+The College urges students to lock their room when away, and to carry their room key at all times.

+13c.
 Security: Fire and Life Safety Policies